 - Employee involvement can be improved.

-7. Final Words
+6. Final Words

-With this, we have come to the end of comparing the most debated topic- the difference between Quality assurance vs Quality control.
+With this, we have come to the end of comparing the most debated topic- the difference between Quality assurance and Quality control.
 In this blog, we have seen how essential both these activities are for the software development life cycle.
-When we have both these methodologies in place we can ensure that the product is developed as per customer requirements and with full-fledged QA testing and analysis.
+When we have both QA and QC methodologies in place we can ensure that the product is developed as per customer requirements and with full-fledged QA testing and analysis.
 The QA aims to get results from continually met QA processes and standards.
 It prevents all the defects and provides assurances that whatever is developed is of high-quality, high-performance, and secure for customers.